Oaxaca Oaxaca State, Mexico Travel Guide

 Venture off the main tourist paths to discover Oaxaca's lesser-known treasures.

-These hidden spots offer a insight into local life, culture, plus one-of-a-kind activities away from the crowds.
+These hidden spots offer a understanding of local life, culture, plus one-of-a-kind activities away from the crowds.

 These spots are loved by locals and offer an authentic glimpse into Oaxacan life.